bytecodealliance/wasmtime/docs/compare-llvm.rst

 In LLVM IR, the largest representable unit is the *module* which corresponds more or less to a C translation unit.
-It is a collection of functions and global variables that may contain references to external symbols too.
+It is a collection of functions and global valueiables that may contain references to external symbols too.

 In Cretonne IR, the largest representable unit is the *function*.
 This is so that functions can easily be compiled in parallel without worrying about